Working Full-Time for PEERS-Covered Employers

 - PEERS contributions are withheld from your salary.

-- You earn service under the new membership.
+- You earn service under a new membership.

 See the exception to these rules under the Critical Shortage Full-Time Employment Exception.